tetsuok/py-srilm-interpolator/README.md

 Please see an example config file `example/example.cfg`.

-In most cases, it will suffce to copy `example/example.cfg` and to edit the path to SRILM, order of langauge models, and path to language models.
+In most cases, it will suffice to copy `example/example.cfg` and to edit the path to SRILM, order of language models, and path to language models.

-I recomment using the absolute path to SRILM and language models when you edit path to them.
+I recommend using the absolute path to SRILM and language models when you edit path to them.

 ### Determine interpolation weights ###